kimranchahal/f-hamidlab.github.io/_posts/2023-12-15-Christmas.md

 For our performance, the talented Jane played the ukelele to David Bowie's Space Oddity
 (perfect for the theme right!).
-Fursham is the lead singer and Karla played drums.
-The performance went as planned and everyone sang along with us during the chorus. 🎤
+Fursham was the lead singer and Karla played the drums.
+The performance went as planned and everyone sang along the chorus with us 🎤.

+This is our lab's first Christmas celebration together at the Centre for Developmental Neurobiology.
+We hope Jane and Karla enjoyed themselves and got a feel of our Centre's festivities.
+Here's to many more Christmas celebrations ahead 🍾

 <br><br>